 The completed packet is to be submitted within 60 (sixty) days of the Certificate of Occupancy, Finalization or Letter of Completion.
 On the 61st day, a late penalty of 10% of the use tax deposit will be assessed and interest will start accruing on the penalty and any additional taxes due.
 If a refund is to be issued, the penalty and interest will reduce the amount owed back.

-For projects applied for before or on June 30th 2012, use the sales & use tax rate of 0.80%
+For projects applied for before or on June 30 2012, use the sales and use tax rate of 0.80%

-For projects applied for after July 1st 2012, use the sales & use tax rate of 0.60%
+For projects applied for after July 1st 2012, use the sales and use tax rate of 0.60%

 All seminars are held at the Financial Services Division conference rooms at 200 West Oak Street, Suite 4000 in Fort Collins.
 Please call (970) 498-5930 to register.

-For tax exempt projects, the contractor should complete and submit to the Department of Revenue Contractor Application for Exemption Certificate DR0172.
+For tax exempt projects, the contractor should complete and submit to the Department of Revenue Colorado Department of Revenue – Sales Tax Forms.
 The prime or general contractor should obtain one certificate for the project and issues copies of the certificate to all the project's subcontractors.

 Larimer County reserves the right to decline the exemption.